boliev/go-notes/README.md

 # Golang Notes

+## Main
+Go is a call by value language.
+Every time you pass a parameter to a function, Go makes a copy of the value that’s passed in.
+Passing a slice to the append function actually passes a copy of the slice to the function.

 ## Run and install
 ```shell
 go run main.go //will run the code.
 The executable file will be deleted after exit